sigbla/sigbla-app/docs/content/index.md

 ```

 This creates a table, named MyTable.
 The name is optional, and could be `null`, but by giving it a name we can easily
-find it later through the built-in registry.
-You can obtain a reference to an existing table by doing `Table.fromRegistry(name)`.
+find it later through the built-in registry by simply calling `Table["MyTable"]` again.

 ``` kotlin
 table["Column A", 0] = 100